 Explore techniques for bringing technology into the classroom through this blended online and face-to-face program, with summer courses in Switzerland.

-The Van Loan School at Endicott College offers an M.Ed. in International Education with a concentration in technology integration.
+Endicott College offers an M.Ed. in International Education with a concentration in technology integration.
 It is designed to raise the competencies of educators in all fields by incorporating technology into schools and classroom settings.

 Curriculum covers the use of computer-mediated communications, management, and instructional technologies of educators and support personnel with the ultimate goal of helping students achieve their highest potential and to prepare for a rapidly changing world.